 How to diagnose the P0357 Code?

-- Perform a visual inspection of the ignition coil ‘G’ connections and wiring.
+- Perform a visual inspection of the ignition coil for cylinder number seven.

-- Inspect the spark plug for corrosion or damage.
+- Inspect the spark plug installed on cylinder number seven for corrosion or damage.

 - Inspect the intake manifold to check the vacuum leaks.

-- Test the PCM if no fault has been found up until this point.
+- Test the PCM if there is no other issue.

 Common P0357 Code Diagnostic Mistakes